paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 {{< /code/copyable >}}

 ### Configuring the Build Tool
-**Note**: The following set of configuration options are not comprehensive, see the reference docs for the relevant [component buildpacks](#components) for a full-set of configuration options.
+**Note**: The following set of configuration options are not comprehensive, see the homepage for the relevant component buildpacks for a full-set of configuration options.

 #### Selecting a Module or Artifact